HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 Caching is a technique that enables the reuse of previously downloaded content, from simple static assets like Javascript, CSS files or basic string values to more complex JSON API responses.

 At its core, Caching avoids making specific HTTP requests and allows an application to feel more responsive and reliable to the user.
 Each request is usually cached in two main places:
 - **Content Delivery Network (CDN)**: Usually a third-party company like Cloudflare with the primary goal of replicating your data as closely as possible to where the user is accessing the application.
-Most CDNs have some default behavior, but mainly you can give them instructions them on how to cache by using HTTP Headers.
+Most CDNs have some default behavior, but mainly you can give them instructions on how to cache by using HTTP Headers.
 - **Browser**: Usually will either learn how to cache your resources internally or respect the HTTP Headers you defined to optimize the experience.
 On top of that, you will have access to additional manual caching strategies including storing simple strings in *Cookies*, complex API responses in *IndexedDB*, or entire JS or HTML resources in the *CacheStorage* with a *Service Worker*.

 In this chapter, we will mostly focus on the HTTP Headers used between the Browser and the CDN, briefly mentioning Service Worker caching strategies.